antmicro/benchalot/README.md

     stats: ["mean", "std"]
 ```

-Benchalot automatically builds and measures execution time of the program `sleeper` with different combinations of arguments.
+Here, benchalot automatically builds and measures the execution time of `sleeper` with different combinations of arguments.
 Then results are aggregated and, in addition to `result.csv`, two files are created - `plot.png` and `table.md`.

 The `plot.png` will look like this: